 Here is my writing ritual.
 Upon waking, I pull on my housecoat and quietly grab the clothes I’ve carefully laid out on my dresser the evening before.
 (See photo, above.)
 I tiptoe out of my bedroom so as not to wake my husband and I go into our kids’ bathroom to dress.
 (I don’t have a shower or breakfast until I’ve done at least an hour of work.)
 I climb the stairs to my office, which is in a loft in our house, and put on the kettle for tea, a cup of cream of Earl Grey.

-While waiting for the water to boil, I set my Action Enforcer —a Mac-based digital timer— for 30 minutes.
+While waiting for the water to boil, I set my Focus Booster — an app with a tick-tocking sound — for 30 minutes.
 (Whenever my husband hears it he says the ticking sound reminds him of a crazy Tinkerbell.
 I never thought I’d be able to write with that blasted noise in the background; turns out, it helps me focus!)
-Then, as soon as the tea is steeping, I open the file for my book and I write at least 500 words.
+Then, as soon as the tea is steeping, I open a file and I write at least 500 words.